Radiant cassettes creating a warm environment in Farnham Village Hall, Essex

 Designing a Village Hall Heating System

-Designing a village hall heating system, whether using radiant cassettes or halogen heaters, need to be carefully designed.
+Designing a village hall heating system, whether using radiant cassettes or halogen heaters, needs to be carefully designed.
 The engineers at BN Thermic are very experienced and are always on hand to assist on 01293 547 361.

 When required, they will visit a village hall, carry out a survey and provide a bespoke heating proposal.
-There is a never a charge for this service.
+There is never a charge for this service.

 An example of a heating scheme designed by a BN Thermic engineer